Chongqing Medical University

-Chongqing Medical University (CQMU; 重庆医科大学 (重慶醫科大學)), previously referred to as the Chongqing University of Medical Sciences (CQUMS), was established in 1956 in Chongqing, China.
+Chongqing Medical University (CQMU; 重庆医科大学), previously referred to as the Chongqing University of Medical Sciences (CQUMS), was established in 1956 in Chongqing, China.
 It was originally a branch of the Shanghai First Medical College (now named the Shanghai Medical College of Fudan University).

 Overview

 CQMU is a state key university under the administration of the Chongqing Municipal Government with an integrated educational system of baccalaureate, masters, doctoral, and postdoctoral programs in medicine as well as other health-related fields.

 It is one of approximately 30 medical universities in China that are approved by the Chinese Ministry of Education to enroll foreign students into the English-medium MBBS (Bachelor of Medicine and Bachelor of Surgery) program.
 It is recognized by the World Health Organization (WHO) and the ECFMG (Educational Committee for Foreign Medical Graduates) in the United States.

 Organization and affiliations

 Chongqing Medical University currently has 15 affiliated hospitals under its administration.
 Together, these hospitals provide more than 20,800 beds, accommodate approximately 15.46 million outpatient visits, and manage nearly 660,000 inpatient discharges annually.

 Chongqing Medical University comprises 22 schools and departments, offering 36 undergraduate programs.
 It has been designated with 19 national-level first-class undergraduate program development sites and 28 first-class sites at the Chongqing municipal level.
 Academic programs such as clinical medicine, stomatology, nursing, traditional Chinese medicine, pediatrics, psychiatry, anesthesiology, medical imaging, pharmacy, and clinical pharmacy have received accreditation from the Ministry of Education.